OctopusDeploy/blog/blog/2022-01/variable-update-notification/index.md

 ### Resource group

 Start by creating a resource group to house all of the other resources you'll create.
-This comes with the added benefit of being easy to clean up, because deleting the resource group will delete all resources in it.
+This makes your work easy to clean up, because deleting the resource group will delete all resources in it.

 You can create a resource group through the Azure Portal, or by adding an Azure CLI script to a runbook such as this: